 In the previous section we focused on ways of accessing different asset classes.
-Now we look at some of the key things we strongly believe create a platform for successful Your attitude to risk will determine the blend of assets we recommend that you invest in long-term investing.
-We call these our We build investment solutions that ensure you are never investment principles.
-Attitude exposed to more risk than you are comfortable with to risk Governance & Process When investing, it's important not We use our past experience and to put all your eggs in one basket Strong Diversified a robust governance process governance portfolios We take a global, multi-asset view to to monitor and control every building investment portfolios investment decision made CARL SUMMERS Long term Time in the market, not timing the market performance In our experience, taking a longer-term approach to investing delivers better returns over time
+Now we look at some of the key things we strongly believe create a platform for successful long-term investing.
+We call these our investment principles.

+Your attitude to risk will determine the blend of assets we recommend that you invest in

+Governance & Process

+We use our past experience and a robust governance process to monitor and control every investment decision made